sudoAPWH/Python-Keylogger/README.md

-# Python Keylogger for Mac/Linux
+# Python Keylogger for Mac

- Welcome to the Keylogger Project – a user-friendly keylogger designed primarily for macOS, with compatibility for Linux systems as well.
+ Welcome to the Keylogger Project – a user-friendly keylogger designed primarily for macOS, can be edited for Linux systems as well.
 This project aims to make keylogging straightforward and accessible for security-minded users who want to monitor activity on their computers.

 Project Purpose
 Keyloggers are often associated with malicious intent, but this keylogger is different.
 Our goal is to create a tool that enhances your computer's security and keeps you informed about what happens when you’re away.
 Whether you’re using it as a monitoring tool or a security measure, this keylogger prioritizes ease of use.